bilocq/SymbolNet/README.md

   - A "pairing test", where pairs of images are shown to the network and it has to decide whether or not the two images belong to the same category.
   - A classification test, where the network compares new images to memorized images from various categories to attempt to classify the new images.

-* The train_and_test.sh script can be used to train and test an instance of SymbolNet all at once.
-With the default settings, it will train using uppercase letters and perform pairing and classification tests on both uppercase letters and digits separately.
-The tests with digits are meant to demonstrate the transfer learning capabilities of SymbolNet.

 * A code to "register memory" of requested categories, in register_memory.py.
 The memory of a category consists in a set of features at the output of each of the feature network's convolutional blocks, obtained by mapping images from that category through the feature network.
 The "num_mem" argument decides how many sets of features to memorize for each category, whereas the "num_see" decides how many images are used to get these sets of features.
 If num_see > num_mem, then a K-means algorithm is used to produce the memorized features.

+* The train_and_test.sh script can be used to train and test an instance of SymbolNet all at once.
+With the default settings, it will train using uppercase letters and perform pairing and classification tests on both uppercase letters and digits separately.
+The tests with digits are meant to demonstrate the transfer learning capabilities of SymbolNet.
+It will perform memory registration to create a memory file used during the classification tests.

 * An interactive mode where you can interact with an instance of SymbolNet by drawing your own symbols.
 You can even make SymbolNet memorize new categories of symbols.

 * Some other visualization tools, in symbolnet_utils/visualize.py

 More detailed explanations can be found as comments within the scripts contained in this repo.
+Note that throughout this repository, the "classes" argument is used to select which categories of symbols from the EMNIST dataset to use.
+For examples, classes='uppercases' means all the uppercase letters will be used, and classes='digits_lowercases' means the digits and lowercase letters will be used.
+A detailed explanation of how to specify other sets of symbol categories can be found in the comment in symbolnet_utils/emnist_tools.py in the EmnistClassLabelsSetup function.

 ### How to run this code